ghz1302/BehavioralCloning/writeup_template.md

 And I used images of driving reverse track.

-After the collection process, I had 8,733 number of images and 5,465 data sets .
-I then preprocessed this data by ...
+After the collection process, I had 21,102 number of images and 5,465 data sets .
+I then preprocessed this data by using generator funtion.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 0.6% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 32.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.